vinhnglx/s3-authorize/README.md

 S3 accepts uploads via specially-crafted and pre-authorized HTML POST Form (http://aws.amazon.com/articles/1434/).
 This gem will help you create two values: Signature and Policy.

-You guys can use this gem when working with upload file by AngularJS -  (https://github.com/danialfarid/ng-file-upload#s3)
+You guys can use this gem when working with upload file by AngularJS -  (https://github.com/danialfarid/ng-file-upload#s3) or Cordova File Transfer plugin (https://github.com/apache/cordova-plugin-file-transfer) or any front-end stack.

 ## Installation